hkevin01/spacecraft-vms/docs/project_plan.md

 - POSIX threading for SIL testing environment
 - Modular library architecture (vms_core) with clean interfaces
 - CTest integration for unit testing framework
+- GitHub Actions with ros-tooling/action-ros-ci for CI/CD
+- VS Code configuration with IntelliSense, debugging, and tasks
+- Security scanning with CodeQL and Trivy
+- Cross-platform build scripts with colored output and error handling

 ---